pshah116/Electronics-R-US/README.md

 ![2025-07-08_12h06_13](https://github.com/user-attachments/assets/0ff12818-7f6b-42ab-a014-3ae320d39f13)

 ## Product Performance
-•	The 27 inch 4K Gaming Monitor leads all product categories, contributing 35.04% of total sales, followed by Apple Airpods Headphones (27.53%) and MacBook Air Laptop (22.39%).

-•	These three products together account for >84% of total revenue, highlighting their critical importance in the product portfolio.
+•	The 27 inch 4K Gaming Monitor, Apple Airpods Headphones, and MacBook Air Laptop (22.39%) together account for >84% of total revenue, highlighting their critical importance in the product portfolio.

 •	Bose SoundSport Headphones have significantly underperformed—generating less than 1% of total revenue despite an AOV of $35 cheaper than Apple AirPods.
 This suggests that lower price alone hasn’t translated into higher demand.

 •	Apple Iphone is surprisingly underperforming while its other 2 products have been wildly successful.
 This could possibly be due to consumer preference for smartphone selection or higher competition and pricing in the smartphone market.

 •	All top 4 products saw a sharp spike in 2020 YoY growth, with MacBook Air Laptop showing the strongest jump at 384% followed by ThinkPad Laptop at 222% likely driven by remote work and e-learning needs during the pandemic.
-However, by 2022, all four top products experienced negative growth rates, with ThinkPad Laptop and MacBook Air showing the steepest declines, indicating possible market saturation or reduced demand.
+However, in 2021 both products had the steepest declines  with ThinkPad Laptop dropping -20% in YoY growth and MacBook Air(-35%) indicating possible market saturation or reduced demand.
 ![2025-07-08_12h09_57](https://github.com/user-attachments/assets/f978c0d6-f53c-4b69-adcf-67a0dc246ea1)
 ![2025-07-08_12h14_23](https://github.com/user-attachments/assets/5cb63eda-f0de-4ce9-b603-9fefe65b8b2a)

 ## Loyalty Program
-• Non-Loyalty Members had higher AOV in 2019–2021 (peaking at $345.28 in 2020), however, Loyalty Members surpassed non-members in 2022 ($244.79 vs $214.11), showing better spend-per-order in the most recent year.
+• From 2019–2022, loyalty members contributed to a total of 45,693 orders compared to 62,431 by non-members (about 27% fewer overall).
+However in 2021 and 2022 loyalty members placed 22% more orders (~4000 more orders) than non-members, highlighting a shift in engagement.

 • Loyalty members contributed to over $10M in total sales, while non-loyalty members generated over $17M.
 However, in both 2021 and 2022, loyalty members outperformed non-members, generating over $1.6M more in revenue during that period.
 While overall revenue declined for both segments in 2022, loyalty-driven sales remained a strong contributor the last two years.

-•From 2019–2022, loyalty members contributed to a total of 45,693 orders compared to 62,431 by non-members (about 27% fewer overall).
-However in 2021 and 2022 loyalty members placed 22% more orders (roughly 4000 more orders) than non-members, highlighting a shift in engagement.
+•Loyalty Members had higher AOV in 2019–2021 (peaking at $345.28 in 2020), however, Loyalty Members surpassed non-members in 2022 ($244.79 vs $214.11), showing better spend-per-order in the most recent year.

-•Loyalty growth has been impactful!
-Loyalty sign-ups grew from ~2,000 in 2019 to a peak of ~17,000 in 2021, surpassing non-loyalty growth that year.
+• Loyalty sign-ups grew from ~2,000 in 2019 to a peak of ~17,000 in 2021, surpassing non-loyalty growth that year.
 2022 slowed for both segments, but loyalty still attracted more new customers than non-loyalty.
 ![2025-07-08_12h37_58](https://github.com/user-attachments/assets/44d98007-7e48-4d56-9dd3-c3155de3e374)
 ![2025-07-08_12h38_17](https://github.com/user-attachments/assets/5174d84f-a82a-4173-b76a-ad244954a6da)
 ![2025-07-08_12h38_38](https://github.com/user-attachments/assets/f7357d36-e40c-44b7-826d-f119d55cbf62)